Court of Chancery (Funds) Act 1872: Passage

 The bill had its first reading in the House of Lords on 18 June 1872.
 The bill had its second reading in the House of Lords on 1 July 1872 and was committed to a Committee of the Whole House, which met on 5 July 1872 and 11 July 1872 and reported on 11 July 1872, with amendments.
 The amended bill had its third reading in the House of Lords on 16 July 1872 and passed, with amendments.

 The amended bill was considered and agreed to by the House of Commons on 25 July 1872.

 The bill was granted royal assent on 6 August 1872.

 Provisions

+Commencement

+Section 2 of the act provided that the act would come into operation on a day fixed by a rule made under the act.
+On 21 December 1872, the Lord Chancellor issued the Chancery Funds Rules 1872, which provided that the act would come into operation on 7 January 1873.

 Repealed enactments

 Section 26 of the act repealed 24 enactments, listed in the second schedule to the act.
 Section 26 of the act also included safeguards to preserve all rights and actions taken before the act's commencement, protect land titles and compensation payments, and maintain existing pension and annuity rights as well as associated duties.